Summer House's Danielle Olivera Shares Her $20 Must-Haves to "Simplify" Entertaining - E! Online

 "I'm obsessed with these sandals, especially when entertaining poolside," Danielle said.
 "So comfortable, come in so many colors and go with almost every pool outfit."
 More than 33,000 people give these shoes a 5-star rating after enjoying one (or more) of the 40 colors.

-1800 Ultimate Strawberry Margarita
+1800 Tequila Ultimate Strawberry Margarita

-"There are many flavors to choose from that are delicious, refreshing and make simplify margarita making," Danielle shared.
+"There are many flavors to choose from that are delicious, refreshing and simplify margarita making," Danielle shared.
 "These are a must-have whether you are hosting a party or gifting the party host."

 Host Freeze Stemless Margarita Glasses